Satisfactory Academic Progress

 - Qualitative: Students must have a cumulative grade point average (GPA) of 2.0 on a 4.0 scale

 - Degree Completion: Students must complete a bachelor's degree in no more than 150% of the stated number of credit hours for an academic program.
 As an example, undergraduate students must complete the 120 hours for their baccalaureate degree with less than 180 attempted hours.
+Any transfer hours are counted as attempted for degree completion.

 If a student's appeal is approved, he/she will be placed on financial aid probation (separate from academic probation).
 For the semester that probation is granted, financial aid funds may be awarded and disbursed.
 As a term of probation, a student will be given specific requirements that must be met.
 If these requirements are met, a student may continue to receive financial aid until the federal SAP conditions are met.